ohlulu/Engineer-assistant-PopClip-extension/README.md

 1. Sign up for an OpenAI account here: <https://platform.openai.com/>
 2. Generate an API key here: <https://platform.openai.com/account/api-keys>
 3. Copy and paste the API Key (it starts with `sk-`) into the _API Key_ field in the extension's settings.

+> How can access gpt-4: https://help.openai.com/en/articles/7102672-how-can-i-access-gpt-4

 ## Demos